RajShah3006/Saarthi/README.md

 # Saarthi - University Recommender AI

-**Saarthi** (सारथी - "Guide") is an intelligent, Ontario-focused university and program recommendation system that leverages web scraping and AI-driven conversation to provide tailored guidance for students on their educational journey.
+**Saarthi** (सारथी - "Charioteer/Guide") is an intelligent, Ontario-focused university and program recommendation system that leverages web scraping and AI-driven conversation to provide tailored guidance for students on their educational journey.

 ## Features